Cell Phone

 SURVEY SAYS: Giving Up Your Cell Phone

-In verbatim comments, it turned into refreshing to peer so many readers who aren’t that related to their mobile phones, with numerous pronouncing they might pay someone to take it, or even one reader announcing her, or he doesn’t have a mobile cellphone.
-Others reported little use of the cellphone out of doors of speaking and texting; but, for others, the cellphone became important, both because they don’t have a landline or use their telephone for work.
-Editor’s Choice goes to the reader who stated,
+In verbatim comments, it turned refreshing to peer so many readers who aren’t that related to their mobile phones, with numerous pronouncing they might pay someone to take it, or even one reader announcing her or he doesn’t have a mobile cellphone.
+Others reported little use of the cell phone out of doors for speaking and texting, but, for others, the cell phone became important because they don’t have a landline or use their telephone for work.
+The editor’s Choice goes to the reader, who states,

 Johnny J. Hernandez